Yancoal Australia (YAL) H1 2024 earnings summary

 Outlook and guidance

-Capital expenditure guidance is $650–800 million, likely at the low end due to some spend shifting to 2025.
+Capital expenditure guidance is $650–800 million, likely to be at the low end due to some spend shifting to 2025.

-No interim dividend declared to retain cash for flexibility and potential future distributions.
+No interim dividend declared; cash retained for flexibility and potential future distributions.

 Latest events from Yancoal Australia